20 Years Ago: Brad Paisley Releases His Debut Album

 Twenty years ago today was a big day for Brad Paisley: On June 1, 1999, Arista released his debut album, Who Needs Pictures.

-Paisley wrote 12 of the 13 tracks on his first project, including his first single, which was the album's title track; the song peaked in the Top 15.
+Paisley wrote 12 of the 13 tracks on Who Needs Pictures, including his first single, which was the album's title track; the song peaked in the Top 15.
 Paisley didn't have to wait all that long for his first No. 1 hit, however: His second single, "He Didn't Have to Be," earned a spot at the top of the charts and sealed his place among country's hitmakers.
 Paisley wrote "He Didn't Have to Be" with frequent co-writer Kelley Lovelace, who penned the tune about his own stepson, McCain.

 ""He Didn't Have to Be" was probably the most life-changing three minutes that I've ever written, because I really believe we wouldn't be sitting here anymore talking," the West Virginia native says.
 "Maybe we'd be sitting here with me having written a No. 1 song for somebody else, but I don't think I'd still have a record deal without that song.
 It broke the ice for me with radio.
 It was like you could see potential in it, and that's an important thing.

 "I was really lucky; it wasn't like we knew what we were doing," he adds.
 "I just happened [to write] that with my best friend from the bottom of my heart about his situation."